maxkossek/maxkossek.github.io/_posts/2019-02-14-structure-interpretation-computer-programs.md

 ---

 <img style="float: right; width: 25%; margin: 0 1rem;" src="/assets/images/book-covers/sicp-cover.jpg" alt="Structure and Interpretation of Computer Programs Book Cover">

-Structure and Interpretation of Computer Programs is a introductory computer science textbook.
-Programs in the book are written in Scheme.
+*Structure and Interpretation of Computer Programs* is a classic computer science textbook.[^book] Programs in the book are written in Scheme.
 However, the focus of the book is on programming concepts, not on the syntax of Scheme.
 Mathematics and logic play a large part in the examples presented.

 <div class="toc">
 <strong>Table of Contents:</strong>